 Let me give you a peek of my pretty thang I bought recently.
 It goes with my kitchen so I can just leave it out on the countertop all the time. 😉

 You could use as many as you would like but you do need some hot air circulating inside the pot so you don’t want to pack it totally full.
 If you have a large pot you would of course have a larger area to work with for more of them at the same time.

 - 4-6 potatoes – russet works the best I think

 - Crockpot – the more potatoes you need the larger the slow cooker you’ll need obviously

-3 other ways to make baked potatoes
+Ways to make baked potatoes

 - Smoked baked potatoes – the taste of these is amazing